Skip to content

 The full review

 Packing 98.11% DEET for severe conditions, Sawyer MAXI-DEET sits at the top of our maximum protection tier.
 The evidence behind DEET is as settled as it gets, skin safety reads clean, and all 4 audited claims hold up.
-Our model puts complete protection at 6 to 8 hours for mosquitoes and a genuine 3 to 6 for ticks; the label's "up to 10 hours" reflects reduced biting rather than bite-free time, so the real reward of this strength is staying power, not a longer bite-free window.
+Our model puts complete protection at 6 to 8 hours for mosquitoes and a genuine 5 to 7 hours against ticks; the label's "up to 10 hours" reflects reduced biting rather than bite-free time, so the real reward of this strength is staying power, not a longer bite-free window.
 Transparency is unusually high, with nearly all of the formula quantified.
 The familiar caveat applies: at this concentration it can damage plastics, synthetic fabrics, and finished surfaces, and it is more than everyday use requires.

 Scorecard